saschiwy/HeicConverter/Readme.md

 Start the script (or exe) from command line for additional options:

 ~~~~
-heicConverter.exe [-h] [-r] [-o] [--not-recursive] [--skip-prompt] path
+heicConverter.exe [-h] [-r] [-o] [--not-recursive] [--skip-prompt] [-q QUALITY] [-t TARGET] [path]

 Convert HEIC files to JPEG

 positional arguments:
   path                  the path to the file or directory to convert

 options:
   -h, --help            show this help message and exit
   -r, --remove          Remove converted HEIC Files
   -o, --overwrite       Overwrite existing JPEG files
   --not-recursive       Do not search subdirectories
   --skip-prompt         Skip the prompt at the end
+  -q QUALITY, --quality QUALITY
+                        Quality of the JPG Files, default: 95
+  -t TARGET, --target TARGET
+                        The target directory for the converted files if not given, the source directory is used
 ~~~~

 ## GUI